viktor-demo/bob-lab-python-to-js/README.md

 Explain how you translated Python's if __name__ == '__main__' pattern to JavaScript.
 Why did you use an async IIFE (Immediately Invoked Function Expression)?
 ```

-> **Optional — Bonus prompts:** Steps 3.5, 3.6, and 3.7 are independent of each other.
-Run any or all of them depending on time.
-Each covers a distinct translation challenge and can be revisited after the lab.

 ### 3.8 — Extend with Inline Chat (Optional)